 Monitoring Routines

-In an ideal world, monitoring should turn digital-by-default into a managed process rather than a one-off setup.
+Routine monitoring turns digital-by-default into a managed process rather than a one-off setup.
+Review at least:

 Implementation Checklist

-This section is designed to help Compliance, Operations, IT, and customer-facing leaders to run as a short project plan.
+This section is designed to help Compliance, Operations, IT, and customer-facing leaders run it as a short project plan.

 Step-by-Step Actions

-6. Ensure robust archiving - make sure delivery evidence and disclosure copies are retained and retrievable.
+Make sure archiving is robust - delivery evidence and disclosure copies are retained and retrievable.

 It may help to assign an owner for each step and capture decisions so the approach stays consistent across teams.